ergoplatform/website/content/en/blog/2021-11-23-ergo-inflation-and-the-importance-of-a-store-of-value.md

 [ErgoUtils](https://bit.ly/3kYyT8V) - The dApp for the creation of Ergo NFT’s and new tokens.

-[Oracle Pools](https://bit.ly/3kYfIMm) - Messengers between blockchain and outside world.
+[Oracle Pools](https://bit.ly/3kYfIMm) - Messengers between Ergo blockchain and the outside world.

 These are just a few of the dApps currently deployed on Ergo.
 For a comprehensive overview of the ecosystem please visit [Sigmaverse](https://bit.ly/3kRCqpo) and explore the dApps that are in development from the most recent [ErgoHack](https://ergoplatform.org/en/blog/2021-10-21-ergohack-ii-results/).